Stronger Bounds for Weak Epsilon-Nets in Higher Dimensions: Concluding remarks

-\item The author conjectures that the actual asymptotic behaviour of the functions $f_d(\eps)$ in any dimension $d\geq 1$ is close to $1/\eps$, as is indeed the case for their ``strong" counterparts with respect to simply shaped objects in $\reals^d$ \cite{HW87}.
+\item The author conjectures that the actual asymptotic behaviour of the functions $f_d(\eps)$ in any dimension $d\geq 1$ is close to $1/\eps$, as is indeed the case for their ``strong" counterparts which exist with respect to simply shaped objects in $\reals^d$ \cite{HW87}.

-\item The author anticipates that a major improvement of the upper bound on $f_d(\eps)$ (i.e., beyond $\tilde{O}\left(1/\eps^{d-1}\right)$) will require stronger selection-type results and, in particular, a more ``complete" solution of the Multiple Selection problem than given by Theorem \ref{Theorem:MultipleSelection}.
+\item The author anticipates that a major improvement of the upper bound on $f_d(\eps)$ (i.e., beyond $O^*\left(1/\eps^{d-1}\right)$) would require stronger selection-type results for piercing simplices with points, lines and other flats, in the general vein of Theorem \ref{Theorem:MultipleSelection}.

 \item The recently improved analysis of the transversal numbers $C_d(p,q)$ that arise in the Hadwiger-Debrunner problem (see Section \ref{sec:intro}), due to Keller, Smorodinsky, and Tardos \cite{Shakhar}, implies that